BoschSmartHome/bosch-smart-home-files/README.md

 "Bosch Smart Home Devices" = "devices"

-"Application" refers to web or other software services or applications created by User that utilize or interact with the files and are authorized to be published.

-"Client" refers to software created by developers using the files.
-Clients can be, for example (but are not limited to), mobile apps or web services.

-"Data" refers to data made available by accessing the files of a specific, local and personally owned Smart Home Controller ("SHC").

 "Documentation" refers to the provided files description and usage examples.

 "Commercial" means intended for or directed towards commercial advantage or monetary compensation.